staticdeploy/staticdeploy/sdk/README.md

 # @staticdeploy/sdk

-staticdeploy sdk for nodejs and the browser.
+StaticDeploy sdk for nodejs and the browser.

 ## Install